irisdum/sent2_cloud_remover/README.md

 ccp thant max_ccp and cover the area.
 Given the date of acquisition of the Sentinel 2, the closest Sentinel 1 images (in time).
 The python script used `find_images.py`, an exemple of the use is shown on `bash_scripts/search_image.sh`.
 The cloud filter is python script adapted from  http://bit.ly/Sen2CloudFree

-## Downloading the data
+#### Run the download
+Modify the variable used in the command `download_image` in the Makefile Then run `make download_image
+### The manual version for selecting Sentinel 2 data
+First open google earth engine (GEE) and look at the intersted Sentinel 2 image.
+Select the area of interest as the intersection of the Sentinel 2 image and the Sentinel 1 footprint.
+Export it to your Google Drive (GEOJSON format) and visualize it with QGIS.
+Maybe modify the Bbox which you are going to use, then export it in two format :
+ - The UTM format used for your Sentinel 2 data.
+Currently, we work with UTM55S (East Australia)
+ - The EPSG 4326 WSG 84 format
+Place the exported geojson files into the confs directory, and modify in the Makefile the value of `geojson_file`, `geojson_utm_file`
+Then from GEE, extract the id of the Sentinel 2 images you want to work with and replace in the Makefile the value of s2_im_t1, s2_im_t0

-Input :
+Then run : `download_images_from_s2name`
-- Name of the images
-- date range
-- optional parameter filters

-The download of the image uses the library auscophub found https://github.com/CopernicusAustralasia/auscophub/releases`.
-It enables to send request to the GeoscienceAustralia/NCI Copernicus Hub server and download the images.
-The file `utils/download_image.py` gathers the functions useful to download the image.

-Eventually to download the image, first their name is found using the find_image.py script.
-The output of this script is then used to download the images.
-The script that gathers both action is `run_download_images.py`.
-An exemple of the use of this script is shown in `download_images.sh`

-## Storing the data

-In order to build or dataset, the images download needs to be stored in different files depending on their download date.
-The functions used are in `store_data.py`

 ## Preprocessing using SNAP gpt.

 ### Requirements
-- The area geojson `confs/train_kangaroo.geojson`
+- The area geojson `confs/dataset2/dataset2_bbox_utm55s.geojson`
 - The directory with Sentinel 1 and Sentinel 2 images.
-- - For Sentinel 1 : `processDatasetSent1.bash`, `snap-confs/calibrate_sent1.xml` or `snap-confs/calibrate_sent1_v2.xml`
+- - For Sentinel 1 : `new_processDatasetSent1.bash`, `snap-confs/calibrate_sent1_zs_utm55s.xml` or `snap-confs/calibrate_sent1_zs.xml`
-   - For Sentinel 2 : `processDatasetSent1.bash`, `snap-confs/calibrate_sent2.xml`
+   - For Sentinel 2 : `new_processDatasetSent1.bash`, `snap-confs/calibrate_sent2_zs.xml`

-First the geojson needs to be converted in .txt file, where the area is written as WKT format.
-If there are many polygons in the geojson, in the .txt file one line = one polygon in WKT format.
-Thus RUN `python convert_geojson.py --input input_zone.geojson --output output_zone_wkt.txt`

 You may need to adapt the variable definition in the bash scripts, depending on how you installed SNAP.
 Pay attention to PATH and gptPath variable. gptPath corresponds to the path where gpt executable is located.
 PATH needs to be updated with